SCANN: Synthesis of Compact and Accurate Neural Networks: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate the performance of SCANN and DR+SCANN on several small- to medium-size datasets.
-Table \ref{characteristics} shows the characteristics of these datasets.
+In this section, we evaluate the performance of DR+SCANN and SCANN on nine small to medium size datasets, as well as on MNIST and ImageNet datasets.
+Table \ref{tab:characteristics} shows the characteristics of the nine datasets.
+For such non-image datasets, we compare our synthesized DNN model with the FC DNN architecture that performs the best on the validation set.
+For the MNIST and ImageNet datasets, we compare our synthesized models with various well-known benchmark architectures.

 The evaluation results are divided into two parts.
-Section \ref{first} discusses results obtained by SCANN when applied to the widely used MNIST dataset.
-Compared to related work, SCANN generates neural networks with better classification accuracy and fewer parameters.
-In Section \ref{second}, we show results of experiments on nine other datasets.
-We demonstrate that the ANNs generated by SCANN are very compact and energy-efficient, while maintaining performance.
-These results open up opportunities to use SCANN-generated ANNs in energy-constrained edge devices and IoT sensors.
+Section \ref{sect:results-first} discusses results obtained by SCANN when applied to image datasets: MNIST and ImageNet.
+As we will see, SCANN generates neural networks with similar classification accuracy relative to well-known architectures, but with much fewer parameters and FLOPs.

+In Section \ref{sect:results-second}, we present experimental resuls for DR, SCANN, and DR+SCANN methodologies, on nine non-image datasets.
+We demonstrate that the DNNs generated by SCANN and DR+SCANN are very compact and energy-efficient while maintaining performance.
+These results open up opportunities to use SCANN-generated DNNs in energy-constrained edge devices and IoT sensors.